Kabardian Invasion of Chechnya (1720)

+The Circassian Campaign against the Chechens was a military expedition led by the Kabardian prince Aslanbek Qeytuqo in the summer of 1720 by a coalition of Kabardian forces and Don Cossacks against the Chechens clans on lower Sunzha, aiming to suppress the Anti-Russian hostility between the Chechens, Which resulted in the destruction of many Chechen settlements but eventual Kabardian retreat because of low supplies.

 Background

-The Kabardino-Russian friendship goes way back to the 16th century, when the Kabardian prince Temryuk Idarovich established an alliance with the Russian Tsar Ivan the Terrible.
+The Kabardino-Russian friendship goes way back to the 16th century, when the Kabardian prince Temruqo Idar established an alliance with the Russian Tsar Ivan the Terrible.

-Temryuk explored the possible allies, and settled his choice on the Tsarist Russia.
-In 1557, temryuk settled on to Moscow to seek alliance with the Russians.
+Temruqo explored the possible allies, and settled his choice on the Tsarist Russia.
+In 1557, Temruqo settled on to Moscow to seek alliance with the Russians.
 The delegation included his sons Sultan Qul and Bulat Gery, who were welcomed by Ivan the Terrible.
 Ivan agreed to join the alliance with Kabardia.

 In 1560, Anastasia Romanovna, Ivan's first wife, died.
 It was proposed that Ivan would marry Catherine Jagiellon in order to strengthen diplomatic relations with Poland.
-However Ivan instead decided to marry Temryuk's daughter, Gushaney. high-level delegation was sent to betroth Gwashanay.
+However Ivan instead decided to marry Temruqo's daughter, Gushaney. high-level delegation was sent to betroth Gwashanay.
 She was accompanied by her brother, Sultan Qul, on her way to Moscow.
-Gwashanay was later baptized and became known as Maria Temryukovna.
+Gwashanay was later baptized and became known as Maria Temruqoovna.
 Her brother married the daughter of a member of the tsar's entourage who handled the state treasury.
 He was later baptized and became known as Mikhael.

-This campaign of Aslanbek Kaitukin wasn't the first conflict between Kabardians and Nakh peoples, in 1596, the Kabardian princes Solokh Tapsorukov of Talostania and Aitek-Murza invaded the Daryal Gorge and expelled the Vainakhs from the region, taking control over the lands of Sultan-Murza, a Vainkah noble in the Central Caucasus who controlled the Darial Gorge.
+This campaign of Aslanbek Qeytuqo wasn't the first conflict between Kabardians and Nakh peoples, in 1596, the Kabardian princes Sholokh Tepsaruqo of Talostaney and Aytech invaded the Daryal Gorge and expelled the Vainakhs from the region, taking control over the lands of Sultan-Murza, a Vainkah noble in the Central Caucasus who controlled the Darial Gorge.